 Category: Fashion

 FIfth is a Japanese fashion site with over 40M visits every month.
 Its official YouTube channel has about 65K views and gives useful fashion tips.
-In appealing to their target audience, which is mainly women, they tried to use both the tall and short influencers.
+In appealing to their target audience, which is mainly women, they tried to use both tall and short influencers.
 This is so that viewers can get a sense of what they would look if they were to wear the items.
 This kind of inclusive campaign and looking from an audience perspective led to marketing success.

 10. Softbank student discount campaign